zaky9/Sentiment_analysis_using_XGBoost/README.md

 # Sentiment_analysis_using_XGBoost
-We will take a look on how we can implement XGBoost model to predict the sentiment
+In this repo, we look at how we can implement the XGBoost model to predict the sentiment based on tweets.
+We also compare the performance between the optimized hyperparameters of XGBoost model (using TPE-Bayesian optimization) and the default hyperparameters of the XGBoost model.
+The dataset used in this repo is based on [Airline tweets](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) dataset from Kaggle.
+Please take a look and have fun!